ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 val frank : person = {first_name = "Gérard"; surname = "Huet"; age = 76}
 ```

 When defining `frank`, no type needs to be declared.
 The type checker will search for a record which has exactly three fields with matching names and types.
 Note that they are no typing relationship between records.
 It is not possible to declare a record type extends another.
-Record type search will succed if it finds an exact match and fail in any other case.
+Record type search will succeed if it finds an exact match and fail in any other case.
 ```ocaml
 # let s = frank.surname;;
 val s : string = "Huet"